pravega/pravega/documentation/src/docs/controller-service.md

    3. _Successors of a particular Stream Segment_: The successor query results in two calls into the store to retrieve Stream Segment's sealed epoch and the corresponding epoch record.
 The successors are computed as the Stream Segments that overlap with the given Stream Segment.

 - **Segment Records:**
-_Segment-info: ⟨segmentid, time, keySpace-start, keySpace-end⟩_
+_Segment-info: ⟨segmentid, time, keySpace-start, keySpace-end⟩_.
  The Controller stores Stream Segment information within each epoch record.
 The Stream Segment ID is composed of two parts, and is encoded as a _64 bit_ number.
 The _high 32 bit_ identifies the creation epoch of the Stream Segment and the _low 32 bit_ uniquely identifies the Stream Segment.

 **Note**: To retrieve Stream Segment record given a Stream Segment ID, we first need to extract the creation epoch and then retrieve the Stream Segment record from the epoch record.